Enalean/vscode-tuleap-extension/vsc-extension-quickstart.md

   * The provided test runner will only consider files matching the name pattern `**.test.ts`.
   * You can create folders inside the `test` folder to structure your tests any way you want.

+## Publishing

+Since Tuleap is not yet registered as a publisher for extensions, we package this extension in a VSIX file.
+To do so, run `npm run release-alpha`.

+Users willing to test the packaged extension can install it with `code --install-extension tuleap-0.1.0.vsix`

 ## Go further

 * Reduce the extension size and improve the startup time by [bundling your extension](https://code.visualstudio.com/api/working-with-extensions/bundling-extension).